chauvinSimon/IV19/README.md

 - Interpretability is not an option.
 - For validation process.

-### Benefits of the Learning with Non-Learning Combination
+### Benefit of Combining Learning with Non-Learning Approaches

 This **need for such combination** is illustrated in (Schulz et al. 2019).
 A probabilistic mapping from context and route intention to action distribution is learnt with deep neural networks.
 The benchmark include a non-learnt approach.
 They show that for **short-term predictions** of up to around `2` seconds, all the **learning-based models outperform the rule-based action model**.
 But the rule-based model becomes **more accurate for predictions with very long horizons**, exceeding `15s`.